nocproject/noc/src/en/reference/network-segment.rst

 * **Calculate**: *Horizontal Transit* is enabled if horizontal link is present

-NOC adjust RCA behavior in according to *Horizontal Transit Policy*, considering neighbor segment as additional uplink.
+NOC adjust RCA behavior in according to *Horizontal Transit Policy*, considering neighbor segment as additional *Uplink Path*.

 .. _network-segment-sibling-segments: